 If the Battery Pack can be considered a Medipatch energy equivalent, than the Illudium-Cadmium Battery can be thought of as the First Aid Kit of batteries.
 Carrying one Illudium-Cadmium Battery is tantamount to having several normal Battery Packs, making it a much more attractive option.
 Unfortunately, they are exceedingly rare items, and it is likely players will only find a handful of them in the entire game.

-In the weapon names that use 2 letters followed by a number, the two letters are the initials of many of the developers of the game.
+- In the weapon names that use 2 letters followed by a number, the two letters are the initials of many of the developers of the game (e.g. the DC in "DC-05 Riot Gun" is for Doug Church, who was a main programmer on the game and who strongly advocated for having a high-knockback weapon like the Riot Gun included in the game).

-System Shock was released in two versions: a floppy disk version, and later, once CD-ROM drives were more commonplace, a CD version.
+- System Shock was released in two versions: a floppy disk version, and later, once CD-ROM drives were more commonplace, a CD version.
 All of the voice acting, including the first rendition of SHODAN's voice, were exclusive to the CD version.
-In the floppy version, SHODAN is referred to with the pronoun "he", but in the CD version and forever after, SHODAN is voiced by a female actress and referred to with the pronoun "she".
+In the earlier floppy version, SHODAN is referred to with the pronoun "he", but in the subsequent CD version and ever since, SHODAN has been voiced by a female actress and referred to with the pronoun "she".

-There are extensive physics simulations in the game, all coded without using any floating point numbers due to the particular hardware limitations at the time.
+- There are extensive physics simulations in the game, all coded without using any floating point numbers (a substantial challenge) due to particular hardware limitations of the time.

-The game was originally planned for a 12 month development cycle, but ended up taking around 21 months to complete; over the course of development, the project was very nearly cancelled multiple times.
+- The game was originally planned for a 12 month development cycle, but ended up taking around 21 months to complete; over the course of development, the project was very nearly cancelled on multiple occasions before it was finished.